 -

-European Flounder (Platichthys flesus): Native to European waters, this species can also tolerate fresh water and is often found in rivers and estuaries.
+European Flounder (Platichthys flesus): Native to European waters, this species can also tolerate fresh water and is often found in rivers and estuaries That alone is useful..

 Ecological Role:

 Flounders play a crucial role in their ecosystems as both predators and prey.
 As predators, they help control populations of small fish and invertebrates.
-Their camouflage and ambush tactics make them effective hunters.
+Here's the thing — their camouflage and ambush tactics make them effective hunters.
 They are also a food source for larger marine animals, such as sharks, seals, and seabirds.

 Soles: The Streamlined Bottom-Dwellers